Get back to nature in the heart of wild Cornwall

 I had a few close calls during my service, one of them involving a pride of lions and a gang of baboons in Kenya!
 But that’s a story for the campfire… I was hospitalised when I got blown off a roof in fermanagh, Northern Ireland.
 Had a very close call with the IRA.
 And that’s when I had a tough time readjusting.

 All my friends and family had moved on with their lives.
 They don’t tell you that when you join the army.
-Stone walling, and surfing helped me get back on my feet.
+Stone walling and surfing helped me get back on my feet.
 I had come from a family of builders and engineers so it felt right.
-I also completed an RNLI lifeguard cadre.
-For my Surf coach instructors, and a long distance lorry driver amongst many other things in the years that were to follow.
+I also completed an RNLI Surf Coach Instructors course, and I was a long distance lorry driver amongst many other things in the years that were to follow.

 I don’t regret any of my army service but it takes its toll, sometimes when you are least expecting it.
-That’s why I’m setting this retreat up.
+That’s why I’m setting up this retreat.
 Because I’ve seen what it does to people and I think this place can help fix some of those issues.
-I want to share all the trades and skills I’ve learnt over the years; from off grid living, to stone masonry, wild cooking, surfing, fishing and a lot more still!
-The modern world is a difficult place for everyone, for so many reasons, and I want to show people that there is a way of living sustainably, in and with nature, and it can be very rewarding!
+I want to share all the trades and skills I’ve learnt over the years.
+From off grid living to stone masonry, wild cooking, surfing, fishing and a lot more!
+The modern world is a difficult place for everyone for so many reasons, and I want to show people that there is a way of living sustainably, in and with nature, and it can be very rewarding!

 Want to find out more?

-We want to build this together, and we welcome ideas from experts in all sorts of fields.
-REME.
-Sappers. who I know they can really make a difference and offer something to this adventure.
+We want to build this together and we welcome ideas from experts in all sorts of fields.
+I know they can really make a difference and offer something to this adventure.
 Get in touch with Badger to find out more.

 “I was visiting the Merry Maidens when I met Badger as he was placing apples on each stone for the weary traveller.
 He invited me to Noon Cregg for a delicious breakfast cooked outside on the fire and we have been friends ever since.
 He’s a wonderfully sensitive person and Noon Cregg is a magical place.”